jplummer01/Rustfragments/README.md

 # Rustfragments
-Rust examples from a Rustacean
+Rust examples from a Rustacean to get going